heath-smith/tff-lib/README.md

 materials used in thin-film production.

 # Installation
-1. In a directory of your choice, create and a new python environment
+1. In a directory of your choice, create a new python environment
 ```console
 $ python -m venv env
 ```